Paris Jardins du Ranelagh Park in France

 Again as we mentioned earlier, it is fully accessible to the disabled plus it is open all year round, although during the warmer months it looks far prettier and has even more wildlife along more activities to enjoy.

-Now when it comes to accessing the Jardins du Ranelagh park and gardens, the nearest Metro is called La Muette stop on line 9 and you can enter via the Avenue Prudhon or the Avenue Ingres.
-However if you are utilising public transport in Paris then you would need bus numbers 22, 32 or 52.
+Now when it comes to accessing the Paris Jardins du Ranelagh Park in France, the nearest Metro is called La Muette stop on line 9 and you can enter via the Avenue Prudhon or the Avenue Ingres.
+However if you are utilising Paris public transport then you would need Paris bus lines 22, 32 or 52.